-A FERC-regulated tariff specifies the calculation of amounts to be paid by shippers and the general terms and conditions of transportation service on the Northern Border pipeline system.
+Northern Border Pipeline transports natural gas for shippers under a tariff regulated by the FERC.
+The tariff specifies the calculation of amounts to be paid by shippers and the general terms and conditions of transportation service on the Northern Border pipeline system.
+Northern Border Pipeline generates revenues from the receipt and delivery of natural gas at points along the Northern Border pipeline system according to individual transportation contracts with its shippers.

-The tariff provides an opportunity to recover:

-- all of the operations and maintenance costs of the pipeline,

-- taxes other than income taxes,

-- interest,

-- depreciation and amortization,

-- an allowance for income taxes and

-- a regulated return on equity.

-Northern Border Pipeline is generally allowed to collect from its shippers a return on rate base as well as recover that rate base through depreciation and amortization.
+The tariff, regulated by the FERC, provides an opportunity to recover: (1) all of the operations and maintenance costs of the pipeline, (2) taxes other than income taxes, (3) interest, (4) depreciation and amortization, (5) an allowance for income taxes and (6) a regulated return on equity.
+Northern Border Pipeline is generally allowed to collect from its shippers a return on regulated rate base as well as recover that rate base through depreciation and amortization.
 In the absence of additions to the rate base, the amount received by Northern Border Pipeline from its regulated return on equity decreases as the rate base is recovered.

-Billings for firm transportation agreements are based on contracted volumes to determine the proportionate share of the cost of service and are not dependent upon the percentage of available capacity actually used.
+Billings for firm transportation agreements are based on contracted volumes to determine the allocable share of the cost of service and are not dependent upon the percentage of available capacity actually used.